By Michael Lanza

 4. It’s Not Easy… And That’s Good

 You’ll feel like you’ve earned your lakeside campsites and lonely sunsets in the Winds.
-And having to earn your wilderness helps keep the less-committed
+And having to earn your wilderness helps keep the less-committed away.

 Plan your next great backpacking trip in Yosemite, Grand Teton, and other parks using my expert e-guides.